BigPolarBear1/factorization_v3/README.md

 Btw, 2 years ago, I started with pre-highschool math knowledge.
 This is my result in only 2 years.
 Literally, the training wheels are coming off now.
 Watch what else I am going to do now, it's all going to start happening very quickly now.
 Quantum isn't going to save you.
 You'll have to come kill me to stop me, haha.
 And I won't forget the last 2 years of complete disrespect by western countries.

-You all made the future gay with your incompetence.
-Shit's about to get gay real fast now.
-Go to hell losers.